MTtankkeo/flutter_appbar/README.md

     </table>
 </div>

-This package implements the flexible appbar behavior, And we pursue higher performance and responsiveness than the app bar generally provided by Flutter.
+This package implements the flexible appbar behavior, And we pursue higher performance and responsiveness than the appbar generally provided by Flutter.

 > [!WARNING]
 > See Also, This package is still under development...